 Just to go on and clear this up, I have tried just about everything... fad diets, low carbs, high protein, Adkins, lots of exercise, fasting, diet pills, fiber pills, etc. I was on diets from the time I was really young until I finally gave up about 10-15 years ago.
 So, dear doctors of my past, I want you to know that I was trying.
 It was just that nothing worked.

 For the record, I am now trying again.
 However, no more "diets."
 I realized I have an eating disorder/food addiction and I'm going that route now to deal with it instead.

 At my age, I don't expect to ever be what the charts say is an ideal weight.
-When I was young and working out all the time, I never got there, so I know it's unrealistic to even imagine that now.
+When I was young and working out almost every day, I never got there, so I know it's unrealistic to even imagine that now.
 But even if I do end up losing a great deal of weight to become closer to "normal," I know that the battle inside my head will probably continue on.

 This battle is what my mind automatically tells me that everyone is thinking about me when I differ from the norm.
 Let me give you some examples:

 - Sweating...
 I have several medical conditions and medicines which, combined, tend to make me sweat.
 A LOT.
 I can be sitting at my desk and the temperature creeps up to 76 (which is really mild for most people) and I break out in a sweat.
 But if I'm outside and I'm pouring sweat, I automatically assume that everyone is thinking, "If that woman would just control what she puts into her mouth, she wouldn't sweat like that."